Robust Estimation of Hypernasality in Dysarthria with Acoustic Model Likelihood Features

 \begin{enumerate} \item The supermarket chain shut down because of poor management. \item Much more money must be donated to make this department succeed. \item In this famous coffee shop they serve the best doughnuts in town. \item The chairman decided to pave over the shopping center garden. \item The standards committee met this afternoon in an open meeting. \end{enumerate}

-The speech recordings were carried out in sound treated room using a microphone.
+The speech recordings were carried out in sound-treated room using a microphone.
 Table \ref{tab:table1} shows the breakdown of clinical characteristics of the subjects and the statistics of the nasality score (NS) subsets.
 S.D. denotes standard deviation.
 Figure \ref{fig:histograms} contains the clinician hypernasality score histograms for each disorder population.